 6. Don’t mistake my directness for insubordination.
 A person can be both honest and deferential at the same time.

 7. Let me work where I will be the most productive.
 I’m not cattle, I don’t need to be herded into a bullpen.
-I’m not a convict, I don’t need to be watched.
+I’m not a convict; I don’t need to be watched.
 Work is not jail, nor is it Studio 54.
-If my work requires solitude, and you park me in a cube next to the loudest person you know, I won’t be able to give you the quality you are looking for.
+If my work requires solitude, and you park me in a cube next to the loudest person you know, I won’t be able to produce the quality you are looking for.
 It might be cool to have a big open office, but it’s not cool to put me in the middle of a call center when I am tasked with writing 100 pages of legal fine print.
 And if I’m sitting alone in an office with no windows when I am tasked with identifying patterns of social behavior, there will be a lot of guesswork involved.
 Personally, I’d like an office with real doors, quiet, and a window, so I can turn my thoughts into something tangible.
 But I know that’s not always available.
 Hey, I didn’t say you needed to own the real estate.
 Flexibility goes a long way.

 9. Leverage my abilities.
 My strengths are your assets, not your enemies.
 Treat me like how I operate and what I am capable of, and not what my title says about me.
 (Remember what we discussed earlier about job roles being copied from the Internet?)